 The tagline for II ("The story is not over") is either this or Hilarious in Hindsight depending on how one takes to the amount of time it's taken the series to get to an actual KHIIInote 3D (2012) marks, remakes notwithstanding, the fourth non-numbered game released after KHII (2005), whereas CoM (2004) was the only game between the original Kingdom Hearts (2002) and KHII, the various twists each subsequent game brings to the table, and the fact that III, according to Word of God, is merely the end of the Xehanort Saga, not the series as a whole.

-Visiting Space Paranoids can be this for people who have seen the sequel, knowing what happens to Tron- and it gets even worse with Kingdom Hearts 3D: Dream Drop Distance, when Sora has to fight Tron's brainwashed form, Rinzler.
+Visiting Space Paranoids can be this for people who have seen the sequel, knowing what happens to Tron.
+It only gets worse with Kingdom Hearts 3D: Dream Drop Distance, when Sora has to fight Tron's brainwashed form, Rinzler.

 And then there's the manga, where Sark tortures Tron... twice!
-Of course, this falls into Too Soon, considering that the volume with this scene was released after the sequel and KH3D.
+Of course, this falls into Too Soon, considering that the volume with this scene was released after the sequel and 3D.

 Also, Sora does show some worry towards Tron during the second (technically third) trip to Space Paranoids when the latter is fighting forhis life in the game grid.
 And then, the heartwarming hug scene after defeating the MCP...